jwir3/gulp-ssh-deploy/README.md

 #### deploy_task_name (Optional, default = 'deploy')
 The task name to call the 'deployment' task.
 This will create a task within your gulp configuration with the given name that performs the deployment.

+#### create_current_symlink (Optional, default = 'true')
+Whether deploying should create a symbolic link to the latest deployment on the remote host.
+If set to `true`, then a link called `current` will be created in the root deployment directory that points to the _directory_ of last release that was successfully deployed.

 ### Gulp Tasks
 Setup and configuration will create up to seven gulp tasks: